Creating an IAM User in an AWS Account¶

 To find out more about AWS security and credentials read Understanding and Getting Your Security Credentials.

 There are multiple methods for creating users in IAM.
 The recommended method is to use the AWS Management Console.
 The process of creating a user and enabling that user to perform work tasks consists of the following steps:

 Create the user.

 As a best practice, create only the credentials that the user needs.
 For example, for a user who requires access only through the AWS Management Console, do not create access keys.

-Grant the appropriate permissions to the user to administer pfSense.
+Grant the appropriate permissions to the user to administer the pfSense® Plus AMI.

 Provide the user with the necessary sign-in information.

 (Optional) Configure multi-factor authentication (MFA) for the user.

 Creating IAM Users (Console)¶

 The AWS Management Console can create IAM users.